2024-25 Academic Year

 Complaints About Associate Teachers

-If a Teacher Candidate decides to make a complaint about an Associate Teacher, they must follow the steps outlined below:
+If a Teacher Candidate decides to make a complaint about an Associate Teacher, the steps to be taken are as follows:

-1. The teacher candidate should discuss the issue with the Faculty Advisor.
+- The Teacher Candidate should discuss the issue with the Faculty Advisor.
 Depending on the severity and nature of the concern, the Teacher Candidate should be encouraged to first take it up with the Associate Teacher.
 If the Teacher Candidate is uncomfortable doing so, the Faculty Advisor should contact the Associate Teacher, and propose a meeting with Federation support to mediate the situation.

 SECTION C: FIELD EXPERIENCE PROCEDURES